 Passport and Immigration Card

 Keep your passport and immigration card (if required) in a convenient, yet secure, spot.
 When checking into hotels, onto planes and trains, some of the tourist sites, leaving the country, etc., you are required to show your passport.
-Your Immigration form may be required when you leave Thailand or Cambodia for your return flight to the U.S.
+Your Immigration form may be required when you leave Thailand for your return flight to the U.S.

 Missed flights, missed connections, delayed luggage, etc.

 Reach Out And Learn is not responsible for missed flights, missed connections, standby flights, missing luggage, delayed luggage, your late arrival to Thailand, or airline change fees.
 We have learned that it is important to have at least two hours between flights in order to have time to make connecting flights.
 When making your flight reservations from the U.S. to Chiang Mai, you may choose to select an itinerary that has at least two hours between connecting flights.
-If your flight from the U.S. to Chiang Mai is postponed or delayed for any reason, we will anticipate that you will join our activities when you arrive in Thailand or Cambodia.
-We are also not responsible if you miss bus, train, or airline departures in these countries.
+If your flight from the U.S. to Chiang Mai is postponed or delayed for any reason, we will anticipate that you will join our activities when you arrive in Thailand.
+We are also not responsible if you miss bus, train, or airline departures in Thailand.
 We are not responsible for your wake up calls or to make sure you board buses, trains, or flights in time for their departures.
 However, we will make reasonable effort to make you aware of our itinerary and departure times so you can plan for and anticipate departures so you will be able to continue with the group.
-During your travel to Thailand and Cambodia, if for any reason you do not arrive in time for the group's shuttle to our hotel in Chiang Mai, please let us know by email as we may be able to work with our in-country travel agent to adjust your schedule and possibly avoid ticket-change fees.
+During your travel to Thailand, if for any reason you do not arrive in time for the group's shuttle to our hotel in Chiang Mai, please let us know by email for text as we may be able to work with our in-country travel agent to adjust your schedule and possibly avoid ticket-change fees.

 At which hotel should I stay when I arrive in Chiang Mai?